eatidal/SDA-Data-Science-Bootcamp-Final-Project/README.md

 * Used a Synthetic Minority Oversampling Technique (SMOTE) to increase data in balanced manner.
 * The accuracy score using the RandomForestClassifier (Befor Oversampling) is : **0.78**
 * The accuracy score using the RandomForestClassifier (After Oversampling) is : **0.86**

-* Data Balanced Successfully
+Data Balanced Successfully

-Used baseline model to compare the accuracy score (0.75) to three different machine learning models that applied on data as follows:
+Used Baseline model to compare the accuracy score (0.75) to three different machine learning models that applied on data as follows:

-Random Forest Classifier Model
+Random Forest Classifier Model(rfc)

               precision    recall  f1-score   support